The Certified School Librarian Is and As a Teacher

 Stimulate students to read your print informational magazines and at the same time prepare them for research by citing an article and refining the skill of summarizing informational text. | No Sweat Library

-A School Librarian‘s primary endeavor needs to be as a teacher, which is why classroom experience is needed to become certified.
+A School Librarian‘s most purposeful endeavor needs to be as a teacher, which is why classroom experience is needed to become certified.
 Yet that is not the only role we are called upon to perform.
 Read my next blog post in this series, which looks at the Certified School Librarian Is and As a Curriculum Integration Partner.

 line of books laying down - indicates end of blog article